TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 The message will be assessed by UIBUILDER and passed to its #2 (bottom) output port if considered acceptible.

 This lets you create your own control custom messages should you wish to.
 Use with caution.

+### `sendCustom(channel, msg)` - Send a message to a custom socket.io channel :id=sendcustom

+This allows for front-end browser code to send a message back to Node-RED on any arbitrary Socket.IO channel.

+This is only really useful for custom extension nodes for UIBUILDER.

 ### `sendRoom(room, msg)` - Send a message to an arbitrary socket.io room :id=sendRoom